erroronline1/caro/api/_language.md

 Most keys are hardcoded.
 Terms_of_service keys however are handled as headers and therefore require translation. `term_of_service` order is passed to application.

 ### assemble
-All keys are hardcoded
+All keys are hardcoded.

 ### audit
-All keys are hardcoded
+All keys are hardcoded.

 `risk_issues`-keys must contain `risk.type` as well. `audit.execute.rating_steps` order is passed to application.